react-native-community/cli/docs/dependencies.md

 # Dependency

-A dependency is a JavaScript package that is listed under dependencies present in the project's `package.json`.
-It can also contain native, platform-specific files that should be linked.
+A dependency is a JavaScript package that is listed under dependencies present in the project's `package.json` and contains native, platform-specific code.

-For example, `lodash` is a dependency that doesn't have any native code to link.
-On the other hand, `react-native-vector-icons` is a dependency that contains not only native code, but also font assets that the CLI should link.

-By default, CLI analyses the folder structure inside the dependency and looks for assets and native files to link.
-This simple heuristic works in most of the cases.

-At the same time, a dependency can explicitly set its configuration in case CLI cannot infer it properly.

-## How does it work?

 A dependency can define the following `react-native.config.js` at the root: